duncanleung/duncanleung.com/content/posts/2021-06-12-husky-prettier-eslint-precise-commits-lint-staged-pre-commit-pre-push.md

 precise-commits

-- Only reformats the exact code that ahs been modified
+- Only reformats the exact code that has been modified
 - Only deals with code formatting with Prettier
 - Does not deal with ESLint